Alexander the Great

 $750M

-Alexander conquered 2 million square miles to hit $750M; Harry Winston conquered human psychology and hit the same number by making people believe rocks were worth dying for.
+Alexander conquered 2 million square miles to hit $750M; Harry Winston convinced people rocks were worth billions and stopped at the same number.

 Alexander the Great's Revenue